ThomasWalker1/Generalization-of-Neural-Networks/Reports and Presentation/A Guide to Probably Approximately Correct Bounds for Neural Networks/2_PAC.md

 Theorem 2.1 says that with arbitrarily high probability we can bound the performance of our trained classifier on the unknown distribution $\mathcal{D}$.
 However, there is nothing to guarantee that the bound is useful in practice.
 Note that requiring bounds to hold for greater precision involves sending $\epsilon$ to $0$ which increases the bound.
 If the bound exceeds $C$ then it is no longer useful as we know already that $R(\mathbf{w})\leq C$.
 It is important to note at this stage that are two ways in which PAC bounds can hold.
 One set of bounds holds in expectation whilst the other hold in probability.
 Risk is a concept that will develop bounds in expectation.
 In Section 2.3 we will introduce definitions that will let us work with bounds that hold in probability.
 There are two general forms of PAC bounds, we have uniform convergence bounds and algorithmic-dependent bounds (Viallard, 2021).
 Uniform convergence bounds have the general form
 $$\mathbb{P}_{\mathcal{S}\sim\mathcal{D}^m}\left(\sup_{\mathbf{w}\in\mathcal{W}}\left\vert R(\mathbf{w})-\hat{R}(\mathbf{w})\right\vert\leq\epsilon\left(\frac{1}{\delta},\frac{1}{m},\mathcal{W}\right)\right)\geq 1-\delta.$$
-This can be considered as a worst-case analysis of hypothesis generalization, and so in practice will lead to non-vacuous bounds.
+This can be considered as a worst-case analysis of hypothesis generalization, and so in practice will lead to vacuous bounds.
 Algorithmic-dependent bounds involve the details of a learning algorithm $A$ and take the form
 $$\mathbb{P}_{\mathcal{S}\sim\mathcal{D}^m}\left(\left\vert R\left(A(S)\right)-\hat{R}\left(A(S)\right)\right\vert\leq\epsilon\left(\frac{1}{\delta},\frac{1}{m},A\right)\right)\geq1-\delta.$$
 These bounds can be seen as a refinement of the uniform convergence bounds as they are only required to hold for the output of the learning algorithm.
 It will be the subject of Section 5.1 to explore such bounds further.